-Pre-Application Conference Calls: OVW will conduct Pre-Application Conference Calls for anyone interested in submitting an application for the Campus Program.
-Participation in these calls is optional.
+Pre-Application Information Sessions: OVW will conduct three Pre-Application Information Sessions via conference calls for eligible entities interested in submitting an application in response to this solicitation.
+Participation in these sessions is optional.
 Interested applicants who do not participate are still eligible to apply.